Followers

 Plymouth Thanksgiving

-By the time of the American Revolution, days of fasting and thanksgiving became political.
-Most Americans viewed liberty as a gift from God.
-Days of fasting or thanksgiving proclaimed by the states promoted unity and helped instill a commitment to, the Glorious Cause.
-During the American war for independence, state assemblies set aside days of prayer to recognize specific military victories.
-In 1777, the stunning victory over the British at Saratoga, New York was a game-changer.
-Instead of state legislatures marking it with celebrations, the Continental Congress suggested that a national day be set aside to recognize that decisive victory.
-The Commander-in-Chief, General George Washington agreed.
-He proclaimed December 18, 1777, as the first national thanksgiving day.
-The Continental Congress supported various similar proclamations until 1784.
+By the time of the American Revolution, days of fasting and thanksgiving became political events.
+Most Americans saw liberty as a gift from God.
+Days of fasting or thanksgiving declared by the states promoted unity and strengthened commitment to the Glorious Cause.
+During the American War for Independence, state assemblies set aside days of prayer to honor specific military victories.

 British surrender at Saratoga spurred a